iroy2000/immutablejs-for-beginners/README.md

 ## Other Data Structure

 #### Set
-An array of unique elements, and it will remove any duplicates.
+An array ( or iterable type ) of unique elements, and it will remove any duplicates.

 ```
 import { Set } from 'immutable'